New to quality assurance?

 The quality of your customer service can make or break your business.
 Too many bad interactions will put people off and they may end up warning others to stay away from your brand in the future.

 Your quality assurance program gathers data related to your customer experience, showing how effective your team’s hard work actually is.
-Analyzing the Customer Satisfaction Score and Net Promoter Score provided by consumers after interactions offers a valuable insight into their views.
+Analyzing the Customer Satisfaction Score and Net Promoter Score provided by consumers after interactions offer a valuable insight into their views.

 Both scores can be matched to their interactions, which should be explored to understand what went wrong (or right).
 Create Coaching and Learning sessions that address the causes, providing the advice, guidance and knowledge workers need to improve.